'That's something to be proud of'

 “Whatever our paths take us, I wish each and everyone of us will be as successful in whatever we do,” Olsen added.

-As the alumni continue those individual paths, Martin, who had the audience laughing, cheering and clapping several times during his words or wisdom and “social anxiety,” advised them to make it their own.
+As the alumni continue those individual paths, Martin — who had the audience laughing, cheering and clapping several times during his words or wisdom and “social anxiety” — advised them to make it their own.

 “Our journey is just beginning, and I can’t think of a better place to start,” he said.